fleetdm/fleet/.github/ISSUE_TEMPLATE/z-new-teammate-onboarding.md

 - [ ] _If using a company-issued laptop or other equipment >$500 USD (per item):_ Add new equipment to [fixed asset tracking doc](https://docs.google.com/spreadsheets/d/1hFlymLlRWIaWeVh14IRz03yE-ytBLfUaqVz0VVmmoGI/edit#gid=0)
 - [ ] [Invite to Orbit CXP](https://app.orbit.love/fleet/edit)
 - [ ] [Invite to Fleet Slack](https://fleetdm.slack.com/admin)
-- [ ] GCal for Slack  (TODO: replace w/ Reclaim's Slack app when new release is ready)
+- [ ] Install "Google Calendar" for Slack
-- [ ] Reclaim.ai for syncing availability from your personal calendar (optional; but otherwise, please add any known personal events as "busy" on your work calendar so we don't schedule on top of your important stuff!)
+- [ ] Sign up for Reclaim.ai for syncing availability from your personal calendar (optional; but otherwise, please add any known personal events as "busy" on your work calendar so we don't schedule on top of your important stuff!)
+  - [ ] Install Reclaim's Slack app and make sure automated status syncing is turned on.
+Then, open up Google Calendar for Slack's settings, and disable "Status Sync"  (Reclaim will take care of this instead.)
 - [ ] Invite to osquery Slack.
 Steps for new teammate:
   - [ ] [Sign up for the osquery Slack workspace](https://osquery.slack.com/join/shared_invite/zt-h29zm0gk-s2DBtGUTW4CFel0f0IjTEw#/) using your work email address
   - [ ] Set your standard profile pic